 - Determine if your own feelings are exacerbating the problem in any respect.
 For example, is it a question of embarrassment that is driving the necessity for the senior to clothe himself/herself in a certain way?

 Remember that wearing a comfortable outfit for an added day may be preferred over the emotional battle involved with forcing a change of clothing.
-If it truly becomes a problem however, call us!
+If it truly becomes a problem however, call our Anchorage, AK, caregiver team!
 Sometimes, a loved one feels more comfortable being assisted with personal care needs such as dressing and bathing by a skilled in-home caregiver in place of a family member.
-Midnight Sun Home Care’s care experts are experienced and skilled in assisting individuals diagnosed with Alzheimer’s in Anchorage and the surrounding areas to maintain personal hygiene with compassion and kindness; and we are always here to help.
+Midnight Sun Home Care’s care experts are experienced and skilled in assisting individuals diagnosed with Alzheimer’s through senior care in Anchorage, AK, and the surrounding areas to maintain personal hygiene with compassion and kindness; and we are always here to help.